 In a large bowl, sift your flour, salt, baking powder, and baking soda and set aside.

-In another large bowl, whip the sugar and butter either by hand or an electric whisk until light and pale and fluffy.
+In another large bowl, whip the sugar and butter either by hand or an electric whisk until light and pale and fluffy, add the vanilla and mix.
 Then add the eggs one by one, mixing after each addition.